 Coming to University is a massive life-changing decision, so like anything in life, finding the perfect one for you is key!
 I’m Charlotte and this blog post is about the things you should consider when choosing your university.

-So, whilst trailing around all of the Uni open days back in October 2013 (I can’t believe it was that long ago!), I had to keep in mind what it was that I was looking for when choosing the right one for me.
+So, whilst trailing around all of the Uni open days, I had to keep in mind what it was that I was looking for when choosing the right one for me.

 They can throw as many free bags, pens, pencils and water bottles at you as they can, but ultimately, it is your decision and your own criteria that you need to meet.

 So, here was my ultimate checklist when I was choosing my perfect University (obviously Worcester):

 Do they do the course you are really interested in?